ARD92/ard92.github.io/_posts/2022-10-7-JCNR-in-L3-mode.md

         ```
         crictl logs <crpd-container-id>
         ```
+    e. add new license by converting to base64
+        ```
+        # store license in a file named license.txt

+        #Run the below to generate a base64 value
+        base64 license.txt

+        #save the generated value into jcnr-secrets.yaml file
+        ```
 5. cRPD started but no configs present
     This is because jdeployer failed provisioning the configs due to errors present in templates.
 This could be mostly in the file `jcnr-secrets` because thats the user fed file. the remaining templates files are pre-built so they are usually syntax checked and correct.
 Verify if there are additional characters or intendation issues.
 These would cause the